 A graph is called a directed graph or a digraph if every edge is directed with an arrow.
-The edge joining A and B may be directed from A to B or from B to A. If an edge is left undirected in a digraph, it will be assumed to be directed both ways (Figure 7.3(b)).
+The edge joining A and B may be directed from A to B or to be directed both ways (Figure 7.3(b)).